Codeinwp/tweet-old-post/readme.txt

 - Note: Do not upgrade your plugin if you want to use the older version.

-**Tweet Old post does not posts any tweets?**
+**Revive Old post does not posts any tweets?**

-- If its not tweeting any tweets try playing around with the options.
+- If its not sharing any posts try playing around with the options.
 Try setting maxtweetage to none and try again.
 - Try removing categories from excluded option.
 Some of them have posted issues of tweet not getting post when categories are selected in exclued category section.

 **When I publish a new post to Twitter sometimes it’s ok, but sometimes I am getting this error: "code":226,"message":"This request looks like it might be automated.
 To protect our users from spam and other malicious activity, we can’t complete this action right now.
 Please try again later"?**